 We begin by plotting the data used by our meta-analysis estimates in the right panel of Figure 5.
-We consider the model noting that $\Theta^$ is now the mean of $X^$ , rather than $Z^$ , and thus that the interpretation of $\tilde{\tau}$ differs from that of $\tau$ in our replication specifications.
+We consider the model noting that Θ^ is now the mean of X^ , rather than Z^ , and thus that the interpretation of $(\tilde{\kappa}, \tilde{\lambda})$ differs from that of (κ, λ) in our replication specifications.
 Fitting this model by maximum likelihood yields the estimates reported in the right panel of Table 1.
-Comparing these estimates to those in the left panel, note that we estimate a similar degree of selectivity in the two specifications.
-Indeed, we cannot reject the hypothesis that $\beta_p$ is the same in the two specifications at standard significance levels.
+Comparing these estimates to those in the left panel, we see that the estimates from the two approaches are similar, though the metastudy estimates suggest a somewhat smaller degree of selection.
 Hence, we find that in the Camerer et al. (2016) data we obtain similar results from our replication and meta-study specifications.

-Bias correction To interpret our estimates, we calculate our median-unbiased estimator and confidence sets based on our replication estimate $\beta_p = .1$ .
-Figure 6 plots the median unbiased estimator, as well as the original and adjusted confidence sets, for the 18 studies included in Camerer et al. (2016).
+Bias correction To interpret our estimates, we calculate our median-unbiased estimator and confidence sets based on our replication estimate $\beta_p = .029$.
+Figure 6 plots the median unbiased estimator, as well as the original and adjusted confidence sets (with and without bonferroni corrections), for the 18 studies included in Camerer et al. (2016).
 Considering the first panel, which plots the median unbiased estimator along with the original and replication estimates, we see that the adjusted estimates track the replication estimates fairly well but are smaller than the original estimates in many cases.
 The second panel plots the original estimate and conventional 95% confidence set in blue, and the adjusted estimate and 95% confidence set in black.
-As we see from this figure, ten of the adjusted confidence sets include zero, compared to just two of the original confidence sets.
+As we see from this figure, even without Bonferroni corrections twelve of the adjusted confidence sets include zero, compared to just two of the original confidence sets.
 Hence, adjusting for the estimated degree of selection substantially changes the number of significant results in this setting.